 - Plantation 3 Star

-(Anti-recommendation: Do not buy Bacardi white rum, it’s not good and IMO is responsible for giving rum a bad name!)
+(Anti-recommendation: Do not buy Bacardi white rum, it’s not to many people’s tastes, and IMO is responsible for giving rum a bad name!)

 - Plantation Dark